volumetricperformance/raspberry-capture-kit/README.md

 pip install -r requirements-macos.txt
 ```

-## Installing OpenCV
+## Install OpenCV
 With the virtual environment active in the repo directory cloned in the previous section, run the command `pip install opencv-contrib-python`.

 ## Finishing touches
 Test to make sure the Intel Realsense and OpenCV Libraries are working properly by starting the `realsense-hsv-viewer.py` program with the camera connected.
 It should open a window and show a preview of the Realsense camera.

 # Ubuntu Install
-This was tested and verrified on Ubuntu 20.04 LTS, but should work on many Ubuntu versions.
+This was tested and verified on Ubuntu 20.04 LTS, but should work on many Ubuntu versions.
 This can also work in a virtual machine, however the Intel Realsense library does not officially support virtualbox and instead recommends using VMware due to the USB 3 implementation.

 ## Install dependencies
 ```